eng470-s23/chaserogers-newrepository/analysis.md

 In the contexts tool, we see the search term "he" giving contexts in phrases which overwhelmingly focus on his ability to command conversations.

-While Kizuki is presented as having a different form of dominance than Oliver, he is still attributed a degree of high confidence and leadership.
+While Kizuki is presented as having a different form of dominance than Oliver, he is still attributed a degree of high confidence and leadership seen throughout the corpus.

 ---

+# *The Sound of Waves*

+For *The Sound of Waves*, the character analyzed was a boy who reoccurs throughout the novel, but is never named.
+Asside from the narrator, he is the second male character to receive the most amount of description, as the novel primarily focuses on the narrator and a female protagonist.

+In the passage of his introduction, he is spotted by the narrator working on a fishing boat with a small crew.
+Physically, the key descriptors are "**tall**" and "**well-built**," describing a visual of a blue-collar man we've seen many times throughout fiction.
+He is described as having th physical build of a man many years older than his own 18 year old self, an ideal which is often unattainable to many.